ArthThapa/TNB-Ecosystem-Bot/README.md

 TNB Ecosystem bot is a utility discord bot for auto moderation of discord links and serves as a projects API wrapper for discord.

 #### Contributing
-Clone the repo.
+- Clone the repo.

-Install all the requirements using `pip install -r requirements.txt`
+- Install all the requirements using `pip install -r requirements.txt`

+- Make a .env file in the root folder.

-Set the required environment variables.
+- Set the required environment variables.
 ```shell
 TNB_DISCORD_TOKEN = "Discord Bot Token" (string type)
 SUPERUSERS = Discord IDs of SUPERUSERS in a list , ids should be (integer) type, ex:- [Id of SUPERUSER1, Id of SUPERUSER2, etc.]